Euro coins: Regulations

+Initially, Monaco, the Netherlands and Vatican City did not comply the specifications in their coins.
+Following changes in their heads of state and the subsequent changes in the design of their coins (in 2006, 2014 and 2006, respectively), they began to comply with the specifications.

-In 2022, France came to comply with the stars' rule in 2022 after the design change it made on the 1 and 2 euro coins, in which the year had until then been inserted between the stars of the Union.
+In 2022, France came to comply with the stars' rule after the design change it made on the 1 and 2 euro coins, in which the year had until then been inserted between the stars of the Union.

 As of 2024, Austria, Germany and Greece still have to include an indication of the issuing Member State.
-On the other hand, Greece, Luxembourg and Slovenia have to comply with the rule of the stars.
-Finally, Austria must eliminate the denominations that are in the national side of their euro coins.
+Additionally, Greece, Luxembourg and Slovenia have to comply with the rule of the stars.
+Finally, Austria must eliminate the denominations on the national side of their euro coins.

 Bear in mind that the foregoing refers to "regular" coins since, in the case of the 2 euro commemorative coins, the aforementioned is fulfilled in all coins since 2013.
-This is due to the fact that each one of these coins supposes a variation in the design, while, as has been mentioned, the "regular" coins were not affected unless the design of the national sides was changed, taking into account to accommodate until June 20, 2062 in the event that the design had not been changed before.
+This is due to the fact that each one of these coins supposes a variation in the design, while, as mentioned, "regular" coins were not affected unless the design of the national sides was changed, and have until June 20, 2062 in the event that the design had not been changed before.

-Finally, also take into account that the different States must inform each other of the new draft designs (both of the "regular" coins and of the 2 euro commemorative coins) as well as the European Council and the European Commission, which must give its approval.
-One consequence of the above was that the initial design of the Andorran 10, 20 and 50 cent coins did not obtain the approval of the European Union, considering that the image of the Pantokrator of San Martí de la Cortinada, included in those coins, it broke the principle of neutrality in matters of religious beliefs.
-Finally, the image of the religious was eliminated in the final design of those coins.
-Another case related to this was the 2 euro commemorative coins that Belgium planned to issue in 2015 on the 200th anniversary of the Battle of Waterloo, which caused the complaints of France and the resignation by Belgium to issue such a coin.
-However, Belgium issued a collector's coin of 2.50 euros, taking advantage of the fact that these coins are not submitted to the prior information of their draft designs.
+Finally, the different States must inform each other of their new draft designs (both of "regular" and 2 euro commemorative coins), as well as the European Council and the European Commission, which must give its approval.
+In one example, the initial design of Andorran 10, 20 and 50 cent coins did not obtain EU approval because the image of the Pantokrator of San Martí de la Cortinada, included in those coins, violated the principle of religious neutrality.
+The image of the religious figure was eliminated in the final Andorran coin design.
+Another example, the 2 euro commemorative coins that Belgium planned to issue in 2015 on the 200th anniversary of the Battle of Waterloo, caused complaints by France and withdrawal of the design.
+However, Belgium did issue a 2.50 euro collector's coin, taking advantage of the fact that these coins are not submitted to the draft design approval.